 The Georgetown men’s basketball team (15-9, 5-6 Big East) fell behind Butler (14-10, 5-6 Big East) with 10:42 left in the first half and trailed the rest of the way to a 73-69 loss.
 Junior guard Kamar Baldwin led Butler with 18 points, including four free throws in the last minute to help close out the Bulldogs’ victory, which moves them into a tie for third in the Big East.

 Freshman guard Mac McClung led the Hoyas with 21 points, despite shooting 2 of 7 from beyond the arc.
 McClung was not the only one struggling to hit threes, with the team only landing 27.3 percent of their attempts.
 Sophomore guard/forward Jamorko Pickett was 50 percent from three on his way to scoring 18, and senior center Jessie Govan rounded out the double-digit scorers with 12 points while leading the team with nine rebounds.

 “We had a chance to win.
 As poorly as we started out the game, we still had an opportunity to win,” head coach Patrick Ewing said after the game.
 “Turnovers, missed layups, not getting stops when stops are needed, that hurts.”

-Butler went on a nine-point run from down 17-14, with 12:09 left in the first half to take a six-point lead.
+Butler went on a nine-point run when they were down 17-14, with 12:09 left in the first half, to take a six-point lead.
 The Hoyas went into the half down, 41-35, with the team shooting 38.7 percent from the floor.
 McClung was already in double digits with 14 points, but freshman guard James Akinjo was scoreless and freshman forward Josh LeBlanc only had one point.